-Dimensional will typically support management and shareholder proposals for proxy access that allow a shareholder (or group of shareholders) holding three percent of voting power for three years to nominate up to 25 percent of a portfolio company board.
+Dimensional will typically support management and shareholder proposals for proxy access that allow a shareholder (or group of shareholders) holding 3% of voting power for three years to nominate up to 25% of a portfolio company board.
 Dimensional will typically vote against proposals that are more restrictive than these guidelines.